umccr/RNAsum/workflow.md

 ### VICC

-* [The Variant Interpretation for Cancer Consortium](https://cancervariants.org/) (VICC) knowledgebase is used to annotate altered genes across various sections in the report (annotations and URL links in `External resources` column in report `Summary tables`)
+* [Variant Interpretation for Cancer Consortium](https://cancervariants.org/) (VICC) knowledgebase is used to annotate altered genes across various sections in the report (annotations and URL links in `External resources` column in report `Summary tables`)

 ### CIViC